SachaWheeler/sachawheeler.github.io/_posts/2019-4-8-Spectrum-Analyser.md

 ## Power
 The Matrix wants 5v but needs up to 4 Amps, averaging about 2A of current, so I split the output of a 5v 4A supply between the
-Matrix and the current-limited Arduino barrel plug.
+Matrix and the current-limiting Arduino barrel plug.

 ![](/images/spectrum_analyser/power.jpg)